 Figure 18b: This option will upgrade a Supine Stander to the multi-position Stander by adding the functionality of prone standing.
-This adds the prone pelvic harness to the product.
+This adds the prone pelvic harness to the product, as well as optional components such as the prone upper trunk support on Size 3, and the prone knee cuffs.